pauliusbaulius/lil_ripper/README.md

 Following arguments can be passed:

 ```
--r, --rip <subreddit(s)>
+-r, --reddit <subreddit(s)>
-	subreddit(s) you want to archive
+	Subreddit(s) you want to archive

+	-r cars, --reddit cars, -r homelab linux

+-c, --fourchan <thread(s)>
+	Downloads thread(s) you want to archive.

 -u, --min-upvotes <integer>
-	minimum upvotes to consider a post for ripping/indexing.
+	Minimum upvotes to consider a post for ripping/indexing.
-	default minimum is 5 upvotes.
+	Default minimum is 5 upvotes.

+	-u 10, --min-upvotes 9999

 -d, --download-path <path>
-	location for downloads, empty will use current location.
+	Location for downloads, empty will use current location.

+	-d /home/mamamia/Downloads/reddit

+-f, --formats
+	Formats of media files you want to download, leaving this blank
+	will use default list of: ["jpg", "jpeg", "png", "gif", "mp4", "webm"]
+	Notice: gifv links are converted to mp4, since mp4 is supported on more systems.
+	If you wan't gifvs, you can pass mp4 to -f.

+	-f jpg png, -f webm, --formats gif mp4 webm
 ```